Connect with us

 Session 2023: Hosemann proposes tax refund checks up to $500, increased ed spending, health care fixes

 Lt.
-Gov. Delbert Hosemann wants to send taxpayers rebate checks up to $500, increase education spending and push year-'round schooling and pre-K, and find fixes for the state's care crisis “not just for next year, but for the next generation.”
+Gov. Delbert Hosemann wants to send taxpayers rebate checks up to $500, increase education spending and push year-’round schooling and pre-K, and find fixes for the state’s health care crisis “not just for next year, but for the next generation.”

 Some of his policy priorities for the 2023 legislative session that starts Jan.
 3 already put Hosemann and the Senate he oversees at odds with his fellow Republican leaders in the House.
 For starters, House Speaker Philip Gunn and other GOP leaders said recently they want to eliminate the state income tax, not give one-time rebate checks.
-House and Senate Republican majorities are also expected to spar over extending postpartum coverage for working mothers, which Hosemann and Senate leaders continue to after it failed in the House last session.
+House and Senate Republican majorities are also expected to spar over extending postpartum Medicaid coverage for working mothers, which Hosemann and Senate leaders continue to support after it failed in the House last session.

 READ MORE: Phase out income tax or cut taxpayers checks?
 GOP lawmakers, governor disagree